Transporting Infectious Substances Overview

 Transporting Infectious Substances

-The HMR apply to any material DOT determines is capable of posing an unreasonable risk to health, safety, and property when transported in commerce.1 An infectious substance must conform to all applicable HMR requirements when offered for transportation or transported by air, highway, rail, or water.
+The HMR apply to any material that DOT determines capable of posing an unreasonable risk to health, safety, and property when transported in commerce1, including infectious substances.
+An infectious substance must conform to all applicable HMR requirements when offered for transportation or transported by air, highway, rail, or water.